-Colocation is a high availability, high-quality and low-cost option for businesses who rely on a significant online presence without incurring the expensive with engineering and building an advanced server room, purchasing expensive networking equipment, UPS power supplies, firewalls and servers to be located at their place of business.
-Colocation allows businesses to lease a data center space in a facility which is already equipped with the technology to maintain high online availability for their server.
+Colocation is high availability, high-quality, and low-cost option for businesses that rely on a significant online presence without incurring the expense of engineering and building an advanced server room, purchasing expensive networking equipment, UPS power supplies, firewalls and servers to be located at their place of business.
+Colocation allows businesses to lease a data center space in a facility that is already equipped with the technology to maintain high online availability for their server.
 Colocation can provide better security, bandwidth, and power outage protection than a traditional place of business can.

 One of the advantages of using colocation is the significant price advantage obtained by sharing enterprise-class bandwidth with other web servers.
 It is often more costly to have large enough and multiple dedicated internet connections at your place of business for web hosting, especially when that bandwidth is often under-utilized.

-In short, colocation allows all sized business to have the web presence of a large enterprise-class business that you can depend on.
+In short, colocation allows all sized businesses to have the web presence of a large enterprise-class business that you can depend on.